regueiro/spring-reference-ebook/README.md

 Conversion of the official Spring Framework Reference to epub, mobi and azw3.

-Suitable for reading using e-ink devices such as the Kindle or the Sony PRS line.
+Suitable for reading using e-ink devices such as the Kindle or the Sony PRS product lines.

 ## Developement